-Note: The microwave power can be set to 900 watts for a maximum of 30 minutes.
-A cooking time of 90 minutes is possible with all other power settings.
+- When you press a button, the selected power lights up. - The microwave power can be set to 900 watts for a maximum of 30 minutes.
+With all other power settings a maximum cooking time of 1 hour 30 minutes is possible.

-Operating the microwave
+Setting the microwave